Anambra State: History

 Anambra's history stretches to the 9th century AD, as revealed by archaeological excavations at Igbo-Ukwu and Ezira.
 It has great works of art in iron, bronze, copper, and pottery.
 These have revealed a sophisticated divine Kingship administrative system, which held sway in the area of Anambra from c.
 948 AD to 1911.
 In some towns, such as Ogidi and others, local families had hereditary rights to kingship for centuries.

 Great Britain recognised some of these traditional kings and leaders in their system of indirect rule of the Protectorate of South Nigeria.
 Beginning in the 19th century, they appointed some noble leaders as Warrant Chiefs, authorizing them to collect taxes, among other duties.

 Anambra is in the Igbo-dominated area that seceded as part of an independent Biafra in 1967, following rising tensions with Northern Nigeria.
 During the Nigerian/Biafran war (1967–1970), Biafran engineers constructed a relief airstrip in the town of Uli/Amorka (code named "Annabelle").
 Extremely dangerous relief flights took off from Sao Tome and other sites loaded with tons of food and medicine for the distressed Biafran population.
 Uli/Amorka airstrip was the site where American pilots such as Alex Nicoll, and scores of others, delivered tons of relief supplies to the Biafran population.

 Disgusted by the suffering and mounting death toll in Biafra from starvation, as well as the continuous harassment of the relief planes by the Nigerian Airforce, Carl Gustaf von Rosen resigned as a Red Cross relief pilot.
-He helped Biafra to form an airforce of five Minicoin planes Malmö MFI-9 stationed at the Uga airstrip.
+He helped Biafra to form an Airforce of five Minicoin planes Malmö MFI-9 stationed at the Uga airstrip.
 He named his tiny but effective air force "Babies of Biafra" in honour of the babies who died from starvation inside Biafra.

 Old Anambra State was created in 1976 from part of East Central State, and its capital was Enugu.
-In 1991 a re-organisation divided Anambra into two states, Anambra and Enugu.
-The capital of Anambra is Awka.
+In 1991, a re-organisation divided Anambra into two states, Anambra and Enugu.
+The capital of the New Anambra is Awka.

 Geography

+Location

+Boundaries are formed by Delta State and Edo State to the west for about 97 km across the River Niger, Imo State and Rivers State (for four km) to the south, Enugu State to the east for 139 km, and Kogi State to the north for about 40 km.
+The name was derived from the Anambra River (Omambala) which flows through the area and is a tributary of the River Niger.

+Anambra is the eighth-most populated state in the Federal Republic of Nigeria and the second-most densely populated state in Nigeria after Lagos State.
+The stretch of more than 45 km between the towns of Oba and Amorka contains a cluster of numerous thickly populated villages and small towns, giving the area an estimated average density of 1,500–2,000 persons per square kilometre.